-The evolving coronavirus outbreak in our community has been difficult for everyone to process.
+The coronavirus pandemic has been difficult for everyone to process.
 Each of us is experiencing some degree of anxiety or stress in the face of this pandemic.
 Children process stress differently than adults and are uniquely affected by the way we talk about the virus, images in the media, and changes to their routine following school closures and other ‘social distancing’ measures.

 Balanced You is here to support King County employees who are parents and caretakers of children.
 Below, you will find resources and tips for helping children through this period.

 Children thrive on structure and routine.
 As much as possible, adhere to a daily schedule.